Katada10/ShopifyChallenge/README.md

 Use the file picker choose the images you want to add, then press "Add Images".
 This will take you to a new page where any images you add, as well as any images added by someone else will show.

+If you just want to view images, then add "/view" to the URL from the main page (http://localhost:5000/view)

 HOW TO RUN

 -- This app requires flask and firebase.
 See instructions below on how to install --